 Late Return Policy

 There are occasions where a School-sponsored trip will return late on a weeknight.
 If the school-provided transportation returns to campus before midnight, students are required to be in school the entire next day.
 If the School-sponsored transportation returns to campus between midnight and two a.m., students will be excused from first and second period and should sign in by the beginning of third period.
-If the School-sponsored transportation returns to campus between two and four a.m., students will be excused until fifth period.
+If the School-sponsored transportation returns to campus between two and four a.m., students will be excused until fourth period.
 As with other anticipated absences, students should speak to teachers before the event if they anticipate such late returns in order to make mutually satisfactory arrangements for work to be completed, tests taken, or assignments submitted.

-1. Students who report to class after the bell rings are considered tardy and will be sent to the Deans' Office to receive a readmit to class.
+1. Students are more than 5 minutes late to class are considered tardy and will be sent to the Deans' Office to receive a readmit to class.

 2. A student's first two unexcused tardies carry no penalty.
 Afterwards, each additional unexcused tardy is one demerit.

 3. Students who are more than a few moments late to a class should make every attempt to attend class in order to gain the academic benefits from being present for even part of the session.
 However, students who miss more than twenty minutes due to tardiness may be noted as being unexcused absent and incur the resulting academic penalty.